Skip to main content

 1. Adding Produce to Boxes:

-• When a parent product is added to a box, it automatically accounts for exclusions of both the parent and any of its child produces for customers who have specified exclusions.
+• When a parent product is added to a box, it automatically accounts for exclusions of both the parent and any of its child produce for customers who have specified exclusions.

 • Adding a child produce to a box will only exclude that specific child produce for customers with matching exclusions.